A family tradition

 Today, all our products have been certified as "organic" (only the oldest vintages prior to our certification are sometimes sold and do not bear the organic certificate).

 "Natural wines" are organic wines made only with indigenous yeasts (naturally present on the grapes), and without added sulfite.

-Among our wines, Cariño and Gracias Grenache are made this way.
+Among our wines, Cariño, Indigène and Gràcies are made this way.
 Caracole also but with a small quantity of sulfites added just before bottling.
 For the other vintages, sometimes we add some yeast to better control the fermentation (only non-aromatic organic yeasts), and doses of added SO2 are minimal, well below the maximum levels authorized by organic agriculture rules.

 Since 2019 we are a member of the new Natural Wines Defense Association which has already certified two of our wines: Cariño and Indigène, which you can find in our natural wines and rare varieties section.